Rivenception/CSC543-Nim-Game/README.md

   - Will install all packages listed in package.json (mysql2)

 #### Run the server
+- Create the "creds.js" file (or copy).
+It contains an object with MySql server credentials.
+  - "ajax.js" expects this file to exist with the module.exports being an object with attributes: "username", "password", "sqlHost"
 - sudo $(which node) server.js

 ## List of Functionality